Andersdallhansen/Docker/django-hello-world/README.md

 # Hello, World!
 Django application inside Docker

-First build the docker image
+Build the docker image

 ```Dockerfile
 docker build -t django-hello-world .
 ```

-Then run it interactively
+Run the image interactively

 ```Dockerfile
 docker run -it -p 8000:8000  django
 ```

-This starts the Django application at 'http://0.0.0.0:8000/'.
+This should the Django application at http://0.0.0.0:8000/.